UPPMAX/R-python-julia-matlab-HPC/docs/julia/exercisesJulia.rst

     .. solution:: Solution for UPPMAX
         :class: dropdown

             This batch script is for UPPMAX.
 Adding the numbers 2 and 3.
-(FIX)

             .. code-block:: sh

+                $ ml julia/1.8.5      # Julia module

-                julia serial-sum.jl Arg1 Arg2    # run the serial script
+                $ julia serial-sum.jl Arg1 Arg2    # run the serial script

 Packages and isolated environments